punchdrunktux/MacMount/README.md

 - **Network.framework** for network monitoring
 - **Security.framework** for Keychain integration

-## Contributing

-Contributions are welcome!
-Please read our contributing guidelines before submitting PRs.

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Thanks to the macOS developer community
-- Icon designed by [Designer Name]
-- Inspired by the need for better network drive management on macOS